About Back to Back

 What do we do?

 Our osteopaths look at how the body moves as a whole, not just where pain is felt.
 Through careful assessment of joints, muscles, posture and movement patterns, they identify areas that may be stiff, overloaded or compensating for something else.
 Hands-on treatment is then used to improve movement, reduce pain and support the body's natural ability to recover.
-Clear explanations and practical advice help patients understand what's going on — and reduce the risk of it coming back.

 Who we see?

 Patients come to us through self-referral and on the recommendation of GPs and consultants.
-We commonly help with back and neck pain, postural problems related to work or pregnancy, and sports or activity-related injuries.
+We commonly help with back and neck pain, postural problems related to work or pregnancy, and sports and activity-related injuries.

-We are committed to continuous professional development, with regular in-house training led by James.
 Complex cases can be reviewed at senior level, and second opinions are always available when needed.

 Find out more about our treatments, our team and who we can help